-Goethe's Delicate Empiricism: A special issue of the interdisciplinary
+Also, a special issue of the interdisciplinary journal Janus Head

-journal Janus Head is on the topic of Goethe's approach to science.
-Fourteen
+focuses on Goethe's approach to science.
+Fourteen essays discuss

-has appeared in recent years.
-Nature Institute director Craig
+that has appeared in recent years.
+Nature Institute director

 To read Goethe's seminal essay on the nature of scientific knowing and experimentation, "The Experiment as Mediator of Object and Subject" click here.